qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 R. Creating R scripts
 ---------------------

-To enable R in Processing you need to install the **Processing R Provider**.
+To enable R in Processing you need to install the **Processing R Provider** plugin.

 R integration in QGIS is different from that of SAGA in that there is not a predefined set of algorithms you can run (except for a few examples).
 Instead,